-The 2018 NCCC Film & Animation Festival is open to filmmakers of all ages and all levels of expertise.
-Eight $200 prizes are awarded to first-place winners in the festival competition.
+NCCC Film & Animation Festival is an international festival open to filmmakers of all ages and all levels of expertise.
+Seven $200 prizes are awarded to first-place winners in the festival competition.
 The festival is sponsored by the Digital Media and Animation Departments at Niagara County Community College.
 The deadline for submissions is 11:59 EST on March 1, 2021.
 Finalists will be notified by April 19, 2021.

 Winners may have a link to their winning film featured on our website and shared on our social media pages.

-On the submission form, entrants must provide the following information: name, age, title of the film, running time of the film, brief description of the film, school (if a currently enrolled high school or college student), street address, e-mail address, and phone number.
+On the submission form, entrants must provide the following information: name, age, title of the film, running time of the film, brief description of the film, school (if a currently enrolled high school or college student), street address, e-mail address, and a contact phone number.